Chart Color Schemes

 Eaton - Pelican Point faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.

-Approximately 53% of the total population (~7,251 people) has private health cover.
+Approximately 53% of its total population (~7,251 people) has private health cover.
 The most common medical conditions are arthritis and mental health issues, affecting 9.3% and 9.0% of residents respectively.
-About 66.1% of residents declared themselves completely clear of medical ailments compared to 66.4% across the rest of WA.
+However, 66.1% of residents declare themselves completely clear of medical ailments, compared to 66.4% across the rest of WA.
 The area has 16.6% of residents aged 65 and over (2,251 people), which is lower than the 17.6% in the rest of WA.
 This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health